ADK-OPT/ADK-OPT/README.md

 --->
 ## My Time at OPT
 - Have been with OPT since August 2021
-- Worked on 8 school district performance audits
+- Worked on 9 school district performance audits
-- Worked on a State and Local Project
+- Worked on State, Local and Higher Ed.
+Projects
 - Run automated weekly reports for OPT leadership
 - Earned my Lean Six Sigma Green Belt for work in analyzing five year forecast assumptions